Saturday, January 28, 2012

 Boring, boring Chonzie

-as suitably low and a light dusting of snow in the hills, prompted us to stay in the car a little longer near the car park at Invergeldie.
+The temperature was suitably low and a light dusting of snow in the hills, prompted us to stay in the car a little longer near the car park at Invergeldie.
 A wee little route wound round a delightful farm into a ravine with a burbling stream up towards a little dam.
 The route /car track/motorway continued upwards till almost the saddle between the main peak and the top of Invergeldie.

 Then it hit us ...... from the north.
 A rather biting wind, that put the wind chill around -20oC, but opened up a most expansive view north and south.
 Boring?
 The scenery wasn’t for sure.